Neutron scattering and muSR investigations of the spin liquid state with quenched disorder in LuCuGaO4: Discussion

-In all the models fitted to the powder diffraction data the Cu$^{2+}$ and Ga$^{3+}$ ions were treated as randomly distributed on the triangular bilayers, as in all previous works on related materials.
-However, although the ordering of two different cation species on the triangular bilayer is frustrated (see Fig.~\ref{fig:LuCuGaO4topology}), a completely random distribution seems unlikely: triangles containing entirely Cu$^{2+}$ or Ga$^{3+}$ will incur a Coulombic cost.
-We therefore advance the suggestion that in these materials the cations must be correlated.
-The nearest neighbor part of the Coulomb energy will be minimized by configurations of the two cations which map to the groundstates of an Ising antiferromagnet on the same lattice, as in other systems with two cation species on a frustrated lattice~\cite{anderson_1956}.
-Structural diffuse scattering would be expected as a result of these short range correlations.
-Unfortunately, the scattering lengths of copper and gallium are extremely similar ($b_{\mathrm{Cu}} = 7.718$ barn and $b_{\mathrm{Ga}} = 7.288$ barn) so direct detection of short range cation order is effectively impossible.
+The models fitted to the powder diffraction data treat the Cu$^{2+}$ and Ga$^{3+}$ ions as randomly distributed on the triangular bilayers, as in all previous works on related materials.
+However, although the long-range ordering of two different cation species on the triangular bilayer is frustrated (see Figure~\ref{fig:LuCuGaO4topology}), in the event of a completely random distribution triangles containing entirely Cu$^{2+}$ or Ga$^{3+}$ will incur a Coulombic cost.
+It is therefore possible that in these materials the cations {\it could} be correlated.
+The importance of this point lies in the resulting quenched disorder configuration, which can have quite different characteristics in the case of correlated and random cations (two possibilities are briefly discussed in an appendix).

-The importance of this point lies in the resulting quenched disorder configuration.
-In the case of completely random cations, the topology of the spin system can be compared to percolating clusters, as in Ref.~\onlinecite{ikeda_1995}.
-In the case of correlated cations, it appears that the topology of the spin system would take the form of branching loops~\cite{banks_unpub}.
-Less direct evidence exists for the formation of short-range correlations amongst the cations.
-For example, one can argue that the existence of two defined positions for the Lu$^{3+}$ ions is due to the minimization of electrostatic interactions amongst both the layer and interlayer cations.
-Without direct evidence for cation correlations, we conclude that the copper and gallium are certainly disordered, and that there is a possibility that they realize a non-trivial network structure.